OutSystems/docs-odc/src/eap/building-apps/consume_rest/intro.md

 ---
-summary: Consume REST APIs in your OutSystems applications.
+summary: Consume REST APIs in your application by understanding the API documentation and gathering necessary information.
 helpids: 30484
 tags:
 locale: en-us
 guid: b7e2daa5-b34c-4907-885b-56574bf14295
 app_type: mobile apps, reactive web apps
 platform-version: odc
 figma:
 ---
 # Consume REST APIs

 When you need to retrieve or manipulate information from another system, and that system provides REST APIs for that effect, you can consume a REST API in your application.